Introduction

 Documentation · Issues · Roadmap · Discord

-A claw is a general-purpose AI assistant that runs on a machine in your network.
-Unlike coding-specific tools, claws are versatile assistants that can:
+A Clawrium agent is a general-purpose AI assistant that runs on a machine in your network.
+Unlike coding-specific tools, these agents are versatile assistants that can:

 - Answer questions via Discord, Slack, or CLI